 “This is an instruction issued by the hospital and this is something that is obviously really concerning and, in many ways, is fraud.
 It is certainly not accurate reporting.
 It carries clinical concerns, as well as financial concerns and regulatory concerns.”

-While he has heard of doctors who have called into a HR office, shown their timesheet and told ‘you can’t record it in this way’, it may not be communicated as explicitly.
+While he has heard of doctors who have called into a HR office, shown their timesheet and been told ‘you can’t record it in this way’, it may not be communicated as explicitly.
 The implication was that if doctors rocked the boat, obtaining pay for all hours worked could be troublesome.
 The latest NCHD survey will again seek information on compliance with the maximum 24-hour shift and 48-hour week and rest breaks, etc.

 In addition, doctors are being asked if they would be willing to take a case in respect of any breaches they report in the survey.
 This would allow the IMO to build a bank of individuals willing to take cases on an individual, collective or anonymous basis.